Divyanka Tripathi Responds To Pregnancy Rumours, Says Her Silence Has Been Mistaken For An Agreement

 "It's a chain where one doesn't know how it started or who started it.
 So, it's difficult to spot the miscreants.
 I hope people show some responsibility.
 But, it doesn't bother me anymore."

-When Divyanka Became Victim Of Death Hoax
+When Divyanka Became Victim Of A Death Hoax

 It has to be recalled that the actress became victim of the celebrity death hoax.
 It was said that the actress breathed her last after meeting with an accident.
 The actress said that the death hoax affected her family.